 - Introduction of a ‘green purchasing’ clause, committing to source from local suppliers where possible

 - Irrigating the gardens using our own spring and lake

-- 70% of garden waste is currently used for compost
+- Reuse of 70% of garden waste for compost

-- Toilet flushes have been adjusted to save water
+- Adjustment of toilet flushes to save water